 If you are prepared to talk on the local radio about your experience of mental health as a man, we’ll be supporting you to do so and can provide some coaching, so you can in turn change other men’s lives who might still hesitate about reaching out.

-Mary Frances Trust is also part of Time to Change Surrey, a local campaign to break mental health stigma and discrimination in Surrey, which can provide further training in becoming a Mental Health Champion in your community.
+Mary Frances Trust is also part of End Stigma Surrey, a local campaign to break mental health stigma and discrimination in Surrey, which can provide further training on becoming a Mental Health Champion in your community.

 Design for us

-If you have design or artistic skills and would like to help us design cartoons, drawings and sketches that illustrate why men’s wellbeing matters in a creative way, do get in touch with us at firstname.lastname@example.org
+If you have design or artistic skills and would like to help us design cartoons, drawings and sketches that illustrate why men’s wellbeing matters in a creative way, do get in touch with Connie, our Communications Lead, at firstname.lastname@example.org

 Longer term, we want to start a working group with local men to better understand the barriers that men face in asking for support and getting it.
 The working group will look at what could be missing in terms of mental health provision for men in Surrey which will then lead to co-designing men-specific activities, courses and groups with us that fully support men’s mental health and promote wellbeing, which we would then facilitate and promote.